Samsung/lwnode/docs/Debugger.md

 * Select `Run and Debug (ctrl+shift+D)` on the left panel
 * Set target to `Debug: lwnode` found on the top
 * Select `Run -> Start Debugging (F5)` on the menu

-Known Issues:
-* The debugger by default stops at every `*.js` file loaded before loading `hello.js`.
-This behaviour is expected to be fixed in the next version. (i.e., the `console.log()` function will call many subsequence JS functions calls.)
-* To add a break point, wait until `hello.js` is loaded in VS code, and add a break point.